Below are samples of statements faculty can use or adapt on their syllabi.

 Students may speak confidentially to Counseling and Psychological Services 330-672-2487

-In the event that you choose to write or speak about having survived sexualized violence, including rape, sexual assault, dating violence, domestic violence, or stalking, Kent State requires that, as your instructor, I share this information with our Title IX department.
-Someone from Title IX will contact you to let you know about accommodations and support services as well as options for holding accountable the person who harmed you.
-You are not required to speak with them.
+In the event that you choose to write or speak about having survived sexualized violence, including rape, sexual assault, dating violence, domestic violence, or stalking, Kent State requires that, as your instructor, I share this information, if it is a potential policy violation, with our Title IX department.
+Someone from Title IX may contact you to let you know about support masures as well as options for holding accountable the person who harmed you.

-If you do not want Title IX notified, instead of disclosing this information to your instructor, you can speak confidentially with the following people on campus and in the community.
+If you do not want Title IX notified, instead of disclosing this information to your instructor, you can speak privately or confidentially with the following people on campus and in the community.

 Confidentially: Counseling and Psychological Services 330-672-2487